Ether1Project/info.ethoprotocol.com/README.md

 Make sure You make the file only readable to the user running late node js.
 ```
-  chown 0600 config.production.json
+  chown 0600 config.development.json
 ```

-Next we need to create the database called gamedev.
+Next we need to create the database called info.
 For that we go to the project root.
 ```
   cd ..
-  mysqladmin -uroot -p create gamedev
+  mysqladmin -uroot -p create info
-  mysql -uroot -p gamedev < basedataset.sql
+  mysql -uroot -p info < basedataset.sql
 ```

 Finally we install PM2 and fire it up